For the Fallen Dreams: Richter's arrival, Relentless and Ellis' departure (2009–2010)

 Chad Ruhlig departed For the Fallen Dreams in 2008, the same year that they released their highly acclaimed album Changes.
-Ruhlig stated that the departure was mutual and that he and the band both wished the best for each other After Ruhlig's departure the band quickly welcomed Dylan Richter as the new lead vocalist.
-Dylan Richter fronted the band From Under the Gallows previous to FTFD.
+Ruhlig stated that the departure was mutual and that he and the band both wished the best for each other After Ruhlig's departure the band quickly welcomed Dylan Richter as the new lead vocalist.Hardcore News & Metal News Dylan Richter fronted the band From Under the Gallows previous to FTFD.

 On July 21, 2009, the album Relentless was released.
 It charted at number 29 on the Billboard Top Heatseekers list.

 Vocalist Jeremy McKinnon from A Day to Remember was featured on the song "Nightmares".

 FTFD toured with A Day to Remember and Azriel in the UK and Germany 2009 Tour in February and March 2009.

 The Thrash & Burn tour in August 2009 included FTFD as well as Devildriver, Emmure, MyChildren MyBride, Veil of Maya, Oceano, Periphery, and more.

 They performed with Azriel and Confession at The Cockpit in Leeds, UK in March 2010.

 2009 saw the departure Chris Cain on rhythm guitar and the arrival of Kalan Blehm.
 In 2010, bassist Joe Ellis, member since 2007, also left the band, leaving a spot that would be filled and vacated by two members in the same year.